Last updated: June 20, 2026

 | Young horse matured; races straight; no distraction signals | Blinkers may no longer be needed; original greenness resolved | Trial in cheaters or without blinkers in a low-stakes spot; remove if form holds |

-| Drift changed direction — was right, now left | Different cause emerging; previous trigger addressed, new issue now surfacing | Re-evaluate via replay before changing equipment; new direction may indicate a physical cause |
+| Drift changed direction — was right, now left | New cause emerging; previous trigger addressed, different issue surfacing | Re-evaluate via replay before changing equipment; new direction may indicate a physical cause |

 What Blinker Type Changes Mean for Bettors

-| Equipment Change in Program | What the Trainer Is Communicating | Betting Implication |
+| Equipment Change | What the Trainer Is Communicating | Betting Implication |

 |---|---|---|